Neroware/GodotRx/README.md

 Additional Godot-specific features are located in `res://addons/reactivex/engine/`.

-We also refer the the documentaion comments in the script files!
+We also refer the the documentation comments in the script files!

 ## Testing